-Even as a boy, Don Narcisse had a knack for catching the long ball.
-He competed for 13 standout seasons with the Saskatchewan Roughriders and was a ticket into the Canadian Football Hall of Fame.
+Even as a young boy, Don Narcisse was athletic and had a knack for catching the long football.
+He competed for 13 standout seasons with the Saskatchewan Roughriders and is a member of the Canadian Football Hall of Fame.

 Narcisse's pass-catching talents were not noticed until his 12th-grade year at Lincoln High School in Port Arthur, Texas.
 A standout senior season landed Narcisse a scholarship at Texas Southern University in Houston.

 According to Narcisse, "There was only one school that wanted me, and that was Texas Southern University.
 But the only reason I got a scholarship was because they sent someone to recruit one of our quarterbacks, and coach sent me out to catch his passes in front of the scout."